PadillaBraulio/NCloud/README.md

 To be honest, I dont understood where to join it with the etcd cluster, so I only create an virtual host and put it in the server.

-To create the virtual host configuration I follow this tutorial  https://www.digitalocean.com/community/tutorials/como-configurar-virtual-host-de-apache-en-ubuntu-14-04-lts-es and it seems  work fine, but if you want try this, you need to modify the hosts file, and put a new entry with the public ip of the ec2  machine 54.191.254.133 and the hostname of www.exercise.com
+To create the virtual host configuration I follow this tutorial  https://www.digitalocean.com/community/tutorials/como-configurar-virtual-host-de-apache-en-ubuntu-14-04-lts-es and it seems  work fine, but if you want try this, you need to modify your hosts file, and put a new entry with the public ip of the ec2  machine 54.191.254.133 and the hostname of www.exercise.com